greenboxal/doggohub/doc/workflow/importing/import_projects_from_gitea.md

 a [known issue][issue-401] that should be fixed in a near-future.

 - At its current state, Gitea importer can import:
-  - the repository description (GitLab 8.15+)
+  - the repository description (DoggoHub 8.15+)
-  - the Git repository data (GitLab 8.15+)
+  - the Git repository data (DoggoHub 8.15+)
-  - the issues (GitLab 8.15+)
+  - the issues (DoggoHub 8.15+)
-  - the pull requests (GitLab 8.15+)
+  - the pull requests (DoggoHub 8.15+)
-  - the milestones (GitLab 8.15+)
+  - the milestones (DoggoHub 8.15+)
-  - the labels (GitLab 8.15+)
+  - the labels (DoggoHub 8.15+)
 - Repository public access is retained.
-If a repository is private in Gitea it will be created as private in GitLab as well.
+If a repository is private in Gitea it will be created as private in DoggoHub as well.

 ## How it works

-Since Gitea is currently not an OAuth provider, author/assignee cannot be mapped to users in your GitLab's instance.
+Since Gitea is currently not an OAuth provider, author/assignee cannot be mapped to users in your DoggoHub's instance.
 This means that the project creator (most of the times the current user that started the import process) is set as the author, but a reference on the issue about the original Gitea author is kept.